Area codes 716 and 624: History

 When the American Telephone and Telegraph Company (AT&T) devised the first nationwide telephone numbering plan for Operator Toll Dialing in the 1940s, New York state was initially divided into five numbering plan areas, the most of any state, assigning a distinct area code to each.
-In 1947, area code 716 was assigned to an area with a significant portion of Central New York, as far east as Corning.
+In 1947, area code 716 was assigned to an area containing a significant portion of Central New York, as far east as Corning.

 In 1954, the numbering plan area was reduced in size by merging its eastern portion with the southern portion of NPA 315, to create area code 607.

-In 2001, the new area code 585 was created for Rochester and its suburbs.
+In 2001, the new area code 585 was created to serve the city of Rochester and its suburbs.
 Until 1993, it was bounded at the Niagara River by area code 416 (now 905) in Ontario.

 Prior to October 2021, area code 716 had telephone numbers assigned for the central office code 988.
 In 2020, 988 had been designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.

-A 2022 analysis by the NANP Administrator determined that area code 716 will exhaust its central office prefixes in 2024.
-As a result, New York Public Service Commission approved area code 624, and was assigned to form an all-service overlay complex in the 716 area, with an in-service date of November 16, 2023.
+A 2022 analysis by the NANP Administrator determined that the area code 716 was projected to exhaust its central office prefixes in 2024.
+As a result, the New York Public Service Commission approved area code 624, and was assigned to form an all-service overlay complex in the 716 area, with an in-service date of November 16, 2023.